Skip to content

 --rm kuzudb/explorer:latest

-In read-only mode, you can still issue read queries and visualize the results, but you cannot run write queries or modify the schema.
+In read-only mode, you can still issue read queries (such as MATCH) and visualize the results, but you cannot run queries that require write access (such as MERGE, CREATE or SET), or modify the database schema.

 Buffer pool size